workkkfor2012/gemini-coder/README.md

 CWC is a non-agentic coding tool for AI-assisted programming built by an independent developer.

-🧩 Compatible with VS Code, Cursor and Windsurf<br/>
-✌️ 100% free and open source!
+🧩 Works with VS Code and its derivatives (e.g., Cursor, Windsurf) ✌️ 100% free and open source!

 **Guiding Principles:**